UbiquityDotNET/Llvm.NET/docfx/articles/Samples/Kaleidoscope-ch5.md

 [!code-csharp[Main](../../../Samples/Kaleidoscope/Chapter5/CodeGenerator.cs#ForInExpression)]

 The only new functionality in that is the use of the ScopeStack class to support nested scopes and the named variables within them.
-ScopeStack is provided in the Kaleidoscope.Runtime library.
+[ScopeStack](xref:Llvm.NET.ScopeStack`1) is provided in the Llvm.NET library.
 It is basically a stack of name to value mapping dictionaries.
 The EnterScope method will push a new dictionary on to the stack and return an IDisposable that will handle popping it back off.
 This allows for nested expressions to use variables in the parent scope and to override them with its own value too.
 That, is the symbols available in a loop include the loop variable and any variables in the parent scope, all the way back to the function parameters.
 The stack nature allows for deeper scopes to shadow the variable of the same name in the parent, while allowing access to all other variables from other scopes.

 ## Conclusion
 Control flow is certainly more complex to generate than any of the other language constructs but it relies on a few basic primitive building block patterns.
 Thus, it is fairly easy to understand and implement once the basic patterns are understood.
-With the inclusion of control flow the Kaleidoscope language is a complete, albeit simplistic, functional language.
+With the inclusion of control flow the Kaleidoscope language is now a complete, albeit simplistic, functional language.